MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-yarnqueueusage.md

 This procedure involves creating a custom R package which contains the function overrides, installing that package on the nodes in use by end-users, and adding the package to the default search path on these nodes.
 The following code block provides an example.
 If you use this code as a template, remember to change the ‘mrsjobs’ YARN queue name to the queue name that's valid for your system.

-1. Create a new R package, e.g. “abcMods” if your company abbreviation is ‘abc’, by installing the “devtools” package and running the following command, or use the package.skeleton() function in base R.  To learn more about creating R packages see Writing R Extensions on the CRAN website.
+1. Create a new R package, e.g. “abcMods” if your company abbreviation is ‘abc’, by installing the “devtools” package and running the following command, or use the package.skeleton() function in base R.  To learn more about creating R packages see [Writing R Extensions](https://cran.r-project.org/doc/manuals/r-release/R-exts.html) on the CRAN website.

   ~~~~
   > library(devtools)
   > create('/dev/abcMods',rstudio=FALSE)
    ~~~~

-2. This will create each of the essential files required for the package in the directory you’ve specified for the package, in this case ‘/dev/abcMods’.
+2. This will create the essential package files in the requested directory, in this case ‘/dev/abcMods’.
 Edit each of the following to fill in the relevant info.

-  a.
   DESCRIPTION – text file containing the description of the R package:

   ~~~~
   Package: abcMods
   Date: 2016-09-01